The Cruel Day

-"The Cruel Day" was an American television play broadcast on February 24, 1960, as part of the CBS television series, Playhouse 90.
-It was the eleventh episode of the fourth season of Playhouse 90 and the 128th episode overall.
+"The Cruel Day" is an American television play broadcast on February 24, 1960, as part of the CBS television series, Playhouse 90.
+It is the tenth episode of the fourth season of Playhouse 90 and the 127th episode overall.

 Plot

 A French Army captain arrives with his wife and son at an outpost in a small town in Algeria during the Algerian War.
 Upon his arrival, rebels stage bomb a house, resulting in the massacre of a local family.
 The French forces capture a rebel courier, a handsome and intelligent 15-year old boy.
 When a lieutenant recommends torturing the boy to elicit information on the rebels, the captain faces a crisis of conscience.
 He debates the dilemma with himself, the prisoner, the prisoner's father, a priest, his wife, and his fellow soldiers.
 Frustrated at the captain's indecision, the lieutenant fails to act and allows a sniper to shoot and kill the captain.